-As his fingers touched the surface of the brooch, there was a sizzling explosion of purple energy that tossed Sun Tzu backwards through the air, and sent his now limp body sliding across the floor for several feet.
-Adon checked the still smoking monk, and glanced back to Grogon to explain that Suz Tzu was still alive, but unconscious.
+As his fingers touched the surface of the brooch, there was a sizzling explosion of purple energy that tossed Sun Tzu backward through the air and sent his now limp body sliding across the floor for several feet.
+Adon checked the still smoking monk and glanced back to Grogon to explain that Suz Tzu was still alive, but unconscious.
 Laying a hand on the monk, Adon again channeled the healing powers of Tempus to heal Suz Tzu’s wounds.
 He also chanted the words of a prayer that would reveal any traps in the area.
-The only thing that revealed itself as a trap were the two brooches.
+The only thing that revealed itself as a trap was the two brooches.
 Adon explained that they were protected by a powerful Glyph of Warding.

-The three started to search the large bottom room, and after about thirty minutes Adon manged to find something interesting.
+The three started to search the large bottom room and after about thirty minutes Adon managed to find something interesting.
 He touched a section of the wall that felt like metal but looked like stone.
-He put the palms of his hands flat on the surface of the wall section, and pushed.
+He put the palms of his hands flat on the surface of the wall section and pushed.
 The symbol of Tempus on his arm flared to light, glowing with red and orange light.
-It swirled down his arm to his fingertips, then on to the surface of the wall to outline an intricate design etched on to the surface of the wall in the shape of a five headed dragon.
+It swirled down his arm to his fingertips, then on to the surface of the wall to outline an intricate design etched on to the surface of the wall in the shape of a five-headed dragon.

 “Tiamat.” breathed Sun Tzu.

 Adon felt the section giving way so he pushed harder.
 The section began to slide in and then started to move on its own.
-The three watched as the roughly six foot wide section slid backwards about ten feet, and then slid to the right to fall seamlessly into place.
-They looked in to see that a long staircase extended down, down, down into the darkness.
+The three watched as the roughly six-foot wide section slid backward about ten feet, and then slid to the right to fall seamlessly into place.
+They looked in to see that a vast staircase extended down, down, down into the darkness.
 The only light seemed to be small sections of the wall that glowed very slightly with red, green, blue, and ivory hues.

 After some discussion, the three decided that they should climb up the tower and look at their surroundings to get their bearings.
 They found that they were not far from the fabled city of Neverwinter.
 The city had weathered the assault from its enemies.
 The walls were shattered in places, and many of the buildings still burned.
 Thick white smoke rose from within the walls.